Relativistic Mechanics Theory for Electrons that Exhibits Spin, Zitterbewegung, Superposition and Produces Dirac's Wave Equation: Spin Tensor Form of Equations of Spin Model

-This derivation shows that the equations of motion in Eqs.~\eqref{Eq_1_1}, or equivalently Eqs.~\eqref{Eq_1_17}, imply the equations of motion in Eqs.~\eqref{Eq_1_18}.
+This derivation shows that the equations of motion in Eq.~\eqref{Eq_1_1}, or equivalently Eq.~\eqref{Eq_1_17}, imply the equations of motion in Eq.~\eqref{Eq_1_18}.
 The converse is proved in Appendix A where the mapping between the initial conditions for~\eqref{Eq_1_17} and~\eqref{Eq_1_18} is also given.
 Notice that the spin form of the set of equations of motion~\eqref{Eq_1_18} is nonlinear in the state except for a free electron where $\pi$ is a constant parameter.
 Also, the only property of the electron appearing explicitly in these equations is its charge $q=-e$.

-Eqs.~\eqref{Eq_1_18} reveal the first connection of the neo-classical spin theory to Dirac's equation.
+Eq.~\eqref{Eq_1_18} reveals a connection of the neo-classical spin theory to Dirac's equation.
 These four equations are identical to the equations in the Appendix of {Grossmann and Peres (1963)} who derive them by replacing the commutator expression for the proper time derivatives of the operators representing dynamic quantities in the relativistic Heisenberg picture by an appropriate Poisson bracket for the dynamic quantities.
 They relegate these equations to an appendix because of reservations about their appropriateness.
 The equations that they present in the main body of their paper use observer time $t$ in the derivatives, rather than proper time $\tau$, and their sinusoidal dependence $\sin \omega t$ of the ZBW part of the free electron motion is not consistent with the $\sin \omega_0 \tau$ terms in Eq.~\eqref{Eq_1_4} except in the rest frame at $C$ where $\omega = \omega_0$ and $t = \tau$.

 {Krylovetskii (1978)} derives the Grossmann-Peres equations of motion using observer time $t$ by postulating a Lagrangian function involving a neo-classical spinor of the form investigated by {Proca (1954)}.
 He then shows that these equations using observer time $t$ are indeed covariant when moving from one inertial reference frame to another. {Barut and Zanghi (1984)} use a proper time version of Krylovetskii's spinor Lagrangian function, although apparently unaware of his work, and show that the resulting equations imply Eq.~\eqref{Eq_1_18}.
 We return to their theory in the next section.